 I grew up from the age of five in Canada and lived in Israel as a student at the Hebrew University many years ago, and then in the US.
 Over the last year, I have been living in Israel while studying at a Women’s Jewish studies program called Shviti in Jerusalem.

 The Jewish calendar is an education in itself – And living in Israel, one gets to experience it as a living thing.
 So our school is on recess for the month of Nissan, the month of Passover, to allow both students and teachers to fulfill the obligations of Passover towards self, family, and community.
-And this goes on in the whole country.
-As preparations for Pesach, some people seek to examine their state of servitude, their personal slavery, and explore how to be released from it.
-But as much as Pesach can be a personal stocktaking, it is also very much a communal endeavour.
+And this goes on throughout the whole country.
+In preparation for Pesach, some people seek to examine their state of servitude and their slavery and explore how to be released from it.
+But as much as Pesach can be a personal stocktaking, it is also a communal endeavour.

 From the beginning of the month of Nissan, the month of the Passover/Pesach, every Jewish person and Jewish community begins preparations for the holiday by:

-- studying the story of the exodus from Egypt and preparing for the seder night by studying the Torah portions about the exodus story and also reviewing the mitzvot/obligations. i.e., what to do and what not to do during this period to have a fulfilling and “kosher” Passover/Pesach with family and friends.
+- Cleaning and removing leavened bread products from every personal habitation – home, workplace, and community center are studying the story of the exodus from Egypt and preparing for the seder night by studying the Torah portions about the exodus story and also reviewing the mitzvot/obligations. i.e., what to do and what not to do during this period to have a fulfilling and “kosher” Passover/Pesach with family and friends.
 We greet each other with the Hebrew words, “hag Kasher vesameach” – May you have a kosher and joyous hag.

-During the night, they left the house to cross the border by foot from Hungary into Czechoslovakia, and from there, crossing secretly into Vienna, Austria, the gateway to the free world of “the West.”
-They were successful, and that is why I am here today to tell the tale.
-This is my story, but it is also the story of all Jewish people as it says in the Haggada – the prescribed book which details all of the story and traditions practiced at the seder table on the Eve of Pesach, – “On this night, every Jew should consider himself as having been personally freed from slavery: And had we not be freed, we would still today be slaves in Egypt!.”
+During the night, they left the house to cross the border by foot from Hungary into Czechoslovakia and, from there, crossing secretly into Vienna, Austria, the gateway to the free world of “the West.”
+They were successful, so I am here today to tell the tale.
+This is my story, but it is also the story of all Jewish people as it says in the Haggada – the prescribed book that details all of the story and traditions practiced at the seder table on the Eve of Pesach, – “On this night, every Jew should consider himself as having been personally freed from slavery: And had we not be freed, we would still today be slaves in Egypt!.”

 In addition to significant organizations like Leket in Israel, every Rabbi and Jewish congregation in the world will have its private collections to provide for those in need in their particular community.
 Passover is expensive, and it tests our relationship with material things.

-After the recitation of the story in the Haggada on Seder night and after the festive meal comes the reciting the traditional prayers of gratitude to the Creator and Sustainer, the Hallel, followed by the supplementary traditional songs – Dayeinu, Ehad mi Yodaya and Had Gadya.
+After the recitation of the story in the Haggada on Seder night and after the festive meal comes the reciting of the traditional prayers of gratitude to the Creator and Sustainer, the Hallel, followed by the supplementary classic songs – Dayeinu, Ehad mi Yodaya and Had Gadya.

-Wishing you all a hag kasher vesameach, a joyous and kosher Passover holiday!
+I wish you all a hag Kasher vesameach, a joyous and kosher Passover holiday!